Harshil-Kumar/StudyPedia_Complete/README.md

 - <ins>User Registration and Login:</ins> Users can create an account and log in to access personalized features.
 - <ins>Concept Search:</ins> Users can search for specific concepts they want to learn and receive explanations tailored for a 10-year-old comprehension level.
-- <u>Multilingual Support:</u> StudyPedia supports multiple languages, allowing users to learn in their preferred language.
+- <ins>Multilingual Support:</ins> StudyPedia supports multiple languages, allowing users to learn in their preferred language.
-- <u>Concept Connections and Differences:</u> Users can explore the connections and differences between different concepts in a clear and concise manner.
+- <ins>Concept Connections and Differences:</ins> Users can explore the connections and differences between different concepts in a clear and concise manner.
-- <u>Search History:</u> Users' search history is stored, allowing them to revisit previous searches.
+- <ins>Search History:</ins> Users' search history is stored, allowing them to revisit previous searches.

 ## Demo Video